BackToFrancesco/thesis_appendix/test_2.md

 2. FACTS TO LOOK UP
    - Identification of unread emails: This would require accessing the email account to review unread messages.
    - Specific information about clients or supervisors for recognizing urgent emails: This might be found in contact lists or professional directories.
-   - Details about company IT maintenance and security procedures for recognizing relevant emails.
    - Deadlines mentioned in emails to determine immediacy.
    - Access to Jira to create tasks.